 group life insurance

-What is group life insurance (group death in service scheme)?
+What are group life insurance (or death in service) schemes?

 Group life insurance (often referred to as life assurance or group death in service) pays out a tax free lump sum to nominated beneficiaries, and/or a taxable pension payable to the employee’s dependants, in the event of death.

 Depending on the circumstances of your employees you may also want to consider:

 - Excepted group life insurance policies – deliver lump sum death-in-service benefits in a tax-efficient way.
 The life benefit paid on a member’s death is exempt from the Lifetime Allowance (LTA) calculation and the pay-out is not subject to the possible 55% tax charge on benefits in excess of the LTA.

 - Trusts – group life insurance policies are written using a discretionary trust so that the benefits can be distributed by the trustees, outside the member’s estate.
 HMRC regards a trust as the most common structure for both registered schemes and excepted schemes.
 This has the advantage that benefits can be paid without an Inheritance Tax (IHT) charge and without waiting for probate.